 Special Information: As this is a combination trip, your group leader and the composition of your group may change at this location.
 There will be a group meeting to discuss the next stage of your itinerary and you're welcome to attend, as this is a great chance to meet your new fellow travellers.

 Today take a five-hour local bus to Puerto Viejo.
 A small town on the beautiful Caribbean coast, Puerto Viejo de Talamanca has two sides to it.
 While the main street has a party vibe, featuring dancehall and reggaeton bars and modern restaurants, further out you'll find great surf beaches, rainforest fruit farms and family homes.
 The area is home to a mix of Rastafarian, European and indigenous populations.
 You'll be spending the next two nights here.

 Day 34: Puerto Viejo de Talamanca

-Take your time to explore Cahuita National Park, which is easily accessible from Puerto Viejo.
+If you wish, take your time to explore Cahuita National Park, which is easily accessible from Puerto Viejo.
 Wander through the park on the lookout for sloths, monkeys, raccoons, snakes and a great variety of birds.
 While entrance to the park is free, you will be asked for a donation.
 You can also visit a jaguar rescue centre or wander through the Kekoldi Indigenous Reserve, which is home to birds of prey and medicinal herb gardens.
-Back in town, why not hire a bike for the day or hit the waves for a surf lesson?
+Back in town, consider hiring a bike for the day or hitting the waves for a surf lesson.